dev-nicolaos/personal-site/src/content/thoughts/playback-rate-bookmarklet.md

 I listen to a lot of audio and watch a lot of video on the web.
 One of my favorite features is the ability to adjust the playback rate of the content.
 I typically set it between 1.25 and 1.75 unless I'm watching sports or listening to a naturally fast speaker.
 I find the pacing more comfortable that way and appreciate the time it saves me, especially since some creators have a tendency to drag out content.

-Browsers expose the option to control the playback rate of <abbr title="Hyper Text Markup Language">HTML</abbr> `<audio>` and `<video>` elements via the right-click context menu.
-Many sites have dedicated <abbr>UI</abbr> (user interface) controls that offer similar functionality, but every now and then I'll come across one where the browser's default control doesn't show up and the site's <abbr title="User Interface">UI</abbr> doesn't provide one either.
+Browsers expose the option to control the playback rate of HTML `<audio>` and `<video>` elements via the right-click context menu.
+Many sites have dedicated UI (user interface) controls that offer similar functionality, but every now and then I'll come across one where the browser's default control doesn't show up and the site's UI doesn't provide one either.
 It always frustrates me; just let me consume the content at my preferred pace.

 ## The Investigation